neondatabase/neon/docs/rfcs/021-raii-runtime.md

 1. Associated kind of task, `tenant_id` and `timeline_id`.
 2. Name of the task.
-3. Bool variable showing should we panic until the shutdown of the process or catch unwind?
+3. Bool variable `shutdown_process_on_error` showing should we panic until the shutdown of the process or catch unwind?

 The only really interesting property is 1.
 The join handles received from spawning the closure in runtime are being put in the global `HashMap` under a `Mutex`, and these tags allow us to select the tasks to shut down and to wait for completion.
 This leads to the global state linear time access under a mutex and hurts performance.